30 July 2015

 This week's stories feature an inspiring name change from one of our biggest sporting teams, a golden start to the Special Olympics and much more.

-Ten reasons to compete at the 2017 World Masters Games With the World Masters Games coming to Auckland in 2017, check out 10 reasons why you would want to participate!
+Ten reasons to compete at the 2017 World Masters Games - External link no longer available.
+With the World Masters Games coming to Auckland in 2017, check out 10 reasons why you would want to participate!

 Indoor rowing world record broken in Whangarei A pair of Whangarei rowers combined to capture a world record when they completed a 100 kilometre indoor tandem row in just over six hours.